tent/tent.io/content/about.md

 To get started with Tent, you need a Tent server.
 You can use a Tent host like [Tent.is](https://tent.is) or host [your own](https://github.com/tent/tentd-admin).

-Thinking baout hosting your own Tent server?
+Thinking about hosting your own Tent server?
 Consider the following criteria:

 ### Tent servers should